Ankit5kumar/Medilab-site/README.md

 # Medilab-site
-This is a medical  or pharma service provider
+This is a medical  or pharma service provider site